skairunner/threed2vox/README.md

 # threed2vox

-A Rust program to convert from 3D models (.obj) to Minecraft schematics (.schem).
+A Rust program to convert from 3D models (.obj, .stl) to Minecraft schematics (.schem).
 Takes full advantage of parallel cores to speed up generation.

 Can output WorldEdit Schematics (`.schem`) and Structure Format (`.nbt`), and any block can be output.